MicaiahLandis/EMU_Planetarium/Mechanical/Electrical/CANbus_breakout_PCB/README.rst

-'# EMU Planetarium CANbus breakout pcb
+EMU Planetarium CANbus breakout pcb

+Purpose:

   This pcb is designed to connect to a Adafruit CANbus RP2040 and breakout the GPIO pins to multiple JST connectors.
 The board has plugs for two stepper controllers and two breakbeams.